-Peninsula Associates has a number of talented clinicians with different specializations.
+Peninsula Associates has several talented clinicians with different specializations.
 Our clinic coordinators identify which speech-language pathologist is available and appropriate for a new client.
 Most clients are seen 2-4 weeks after the paperwork has been completed.
-There is sometimes a waiting period if a new children's group is being formed, but we may see the new child individually in the interim.
+There is sometimes a waiting period if a new children’s group is being formed, but we may see the new child individually in the interim.

 DOES INSURANCE COVER THE COST OF SERVICE?